 - Provide an innovative approach to addressing area needs.

-- Initiate new projects or programs to influence beneficial change.
+- Either initiate new projects or programs to influence beneficial change, or fill gaps, or address urgent community needs.

 - Promote an organization’s financial sustainability.